 Classic English Garden

 I pinned these images because they represent the quintessential English garden style.
 I love looking at the flower variety and the height differences of each plant.
 So much inspiration from the stone pathways to the ivy climbing up the walls.

 [Affiliate links may be included in this blog post, thanks for supporting Building Bluebird!]

 Common English Garden Features

-Through my research, I compiled a few features commonly found in English gardens that I planned to incorporate in mine.
+Through my research, I compiled a few features commonly found in English gardens that I planned to incorporate in our backyard.